Observation of $VVZ$ production at $\sqrt{s}=13$ TeV with the ATLAS detector: Object definitions, event selection and background estimation

 The \threelepton channel requires exactly three charged leptons and at least one reconstructed jet in the final state.
 All SFOS dilepton pairs should have an invariant mass $m_{\ell\ell}>12$ \GeV.
 Events are required to have at least one SFOS lepton pair that is consistent with $m_Z$ within 20 \GeV.
 This pair is considered to be the $Z$ boson candidate.
 If more than one pair can be formed, the pair whose invariant mass is closest to $m_Z$ is taken as the $Z$ boson candidate.
 These two leptons are assigned to the $Z$ boson decay (labelled $Z$-leptons).
 The remaining third lepton is assigned to the $W$ boson decay (labelled $W$-lepton).
 To reduce instrumental backgrounds, events with both $Z$-electrons falling into the calorimeter transition region $1.37<|\eta|<1.52$ are rejected.
 In addition, events with the third electron falling into the calorimeter transition region are rejected.

 All three leptons are required to have $\pT>15$ \GeV and at least one must have $\pT>27$ \GeV.
-The electrons are required to satisfy the ``Loose\_VarRad''\footnote{The sum of the $\pT$ of all prompt tracks within a cone of $\Delta R$ around the electron, shrinking with $\pT$ (max $\Delta R=0.3$), must be less than 15\% of the electron $\pT$, and the $E_T$ of all energy depositions within $\Delta R=0.2$ of the electron must be less than 20\% of the electron $\pT$.}~\cite{ATLAS:2023dxj} isolation requirement.
-The muons are required to satisfy the ``PFlow\_Loose\_VarRad''\footnote{The sum of the $\pT$ of all prompt tracks within a cone of $\Delta R$ around the muon, shrinking with $\pT$ (max $\Delta R=0.3$), is added to 40\% of the sum of the $E_T$ of energy depositions within $\Delta R=0.2$ of the muon that are not matched to tracks and the total is required to be less than 16\% of the muon $\pT$.
-Calorimeter energy depositions are calculated using the particle-flow algorithm.} isolation requirement~\cite{MUON-2018-03}.
+The electrons must satisfy the ``Loose'' isolation requirement based on prompt tracks within a shrinking cone around the electron track as $p_T$ increases and calorimeter energy depositions within $\Delta R=0.2$ of the electron.
+Similarly, the muons are required to satisfy the ``Loose'' isolation requirement based on prompt tracks and calorimeter energy depositions~\cite{MUON-2018-03}.
 Backgrounds originating from misidentified leptons are suppressed by requiring the $W$-lepton to satisfy more stringent selection criteria.
-The $W$-lepton is required to satisfy the ``TightLH'' \footnote{This definition has the same requirements as the ``Tight'' working point defined in Ref.~\cite{PERF-2017-01}.} quality requirement for electrons and the ``Tight'' quality requirement for muons~\cite{MUON-2018-03}.
-Both $W$-electrons and $W$-muons are required to satisfy the ``PLImprovedTight''\footnote{This requirement is the ``Tight'' working point of the ``Prompt Lepton Tagger''~\cite{HIGG-2017-02}, a multivariate isolation discriminant used to reject non-prompt leptons from heavy-flavour decays.} isolation requirement.
+The $W$-lepton must satisfy the ``Tight'' quality requirement for electrons based on thelikelihood discriminant~\cite{PERF-2017-01} and the ``Tight'' quality requirement for muons~\cite{MUON-2018-03}.
+Both $W$-leptons must satisfy the ``Tight'' isolation working point based on a multivariate discriminant used to reject non-prompt leptons from heavy-flavour decays~\cite{HIGG-2017-02}.
 At least one jet with $\pT>20$ \GeV and $|\eta|<2.5$ is required to be present in the final state.
 Events with at least one $b$-jet are rejected.

 To gain sensitivity, the \threelepton channel makes use of events containing four leptons that satisfy the \threelepton channel selection shown in Table~\ref{table:EventSelection_3l}, but fail to satisfy the \fourlepton channel selection criteria shown in Table~\ref{table:EventSelection_4l}.
 These \fourlepton events are required to contain only one lepton pair with $|m_{\ell\ell}-m_Z|<20$ \GeV.
 One of the other two leptons is required to satisfy the \threelepton quality requirements for a $W$-lepton, while the other lepton is required to fail this requirement.
 This increases the signal yield by 2\% and the estimated background by 1.5\%.